Fudan-iGEM/2024-wiki/src/team.md

     <img src="https://static.igem.wiki/teams/5115/team/lin-qi.jpg" style="width:50%">
 </div>

-Lin, a Biological Sciences major, brought his wild imagination to this year’s iGEM.
+Lin, a Biological Sciences major, brought his wild imagination to this year's iGEM.
 He always has his own thoughts about the project, biology, and the world around him.
-If you were to know him, I bet you’d say: He’s full of ideas!
+If you were to know him, I bet you'd say: He's full of ideas!

 ### Liyue Chen